Dyleee/asyncgur/README.md

 # asyncgur

-> An Asynchronous Imgur Wrapper to upload or get an image for Python
+> An Asynchronous Imgur Wrapper for Python

 *Example Usage:*